PyConPL/Book/2017/presentations/with_python_security/text.md

 # with python: security() - Piotr Dyba

+## Introduction
+Introduction to cybersecurity for developers.
+Cybersecurity is a critical part of all distributed applications.
+By understanding and implementing proper security measures, guard your own resources against malicious attackers as well as provide a secure environment for all relevant parties.

 #### Disclaimers:
 The views and opinions expressed in this article focus on the developer's perspective an are solely those of the author.
 I have received no payments for mentioning any of the open-source or commercial products mentioned in this article.

 ## What is cybersecurity and why is it so important nowadays?